piqueserver/aosprotocol/protocolping.md

 ## Connection

-This protocol is used to measure the connection delay (latency/ping) between your local computer and a server.
+This protocol is used to measure the connection delay (latency/ping) between your local computer and a server and to find servers on your local network.

 You will need to measure the actual time difference yourself: